Information/Write-up

 ‘Freedom Train’ written by Tobi Lark and John deNottbeck

-Arranged by Ben McPeek, John deNottbeck and The Band
+Arranged by Ben McPeek, John deNottbeck, and the band

-Engineered by Dave Greene (A&R Studios)
+Engineered by Dave Greene at A&R Studios

 Recorded live at St. Paul’s Roman Catholic Church, Toronto, Ontario